glerner/WP-Website-Mastery-color-palette-generator/Readme.md

 * __Single archive (ZIP)__ containing multiple theme variations.
 * Each variation includes a `theme.json` and corresponding CSS.
-* Variations may permute primary/secondary/tertiary (and optionally accent) roles.
+* Variations will permute primary/secondary/tertiary (and optionally accent) roles.

 See `endpoints/` and related helpers for export implementation details.
 If hosting within WordPress, you can proxy export via a WP REST endpoint and deliver the ZIP as a download.